firogh/notes/cs/pl.md

 0xF int
 0xFFFFFFFF unsigned int
 ## Scopes of identifiers
 For each different entity that an identifier designates, the identifier is visible (i.e., can be used) only within a region of program text called its scope.
-* four kinds of scopes: function, file, block, and function prototype If the declarator or type specifier that declares the identifier appears outside of any block or list of parameters, the identifier has file scope, which terminates at the end of the translation unit.
+* four kinds of scopes: function, file, block, and function prototype

-If the declarator or type specifier that declares the identifier appears inside a block or within the list of parameter declarations in a function definition, the identifier has block scope, which terminates at the end of the associated block.

-If the declarator or type specifier that declares the identifier appears within the list of parameter declarations in a function prototype (not part of a function definition), the identifier has function prototype scope, which terminates at the end of the function declarator.

-If an identifier designates two different entities in the same name space, the scopes might overlap.
 ## linkages of identifiers
 An identifier declared in different scopes or in the same scope more than once can be made to refer to the same object or function by a process called linkage.